Unknown Shark Species Discovered Deep Within the World’s Longest Cave

 Analysis & Alternative Approaches

-In conclusion, our psychological response to the discovery of the Macadens olsoni is a fascinating blend of novelty seeking behavior and fearful fascination.
+In conclusion, our psychological response to the discovery of Macadens olsoni is a fascinating blend of novelty-seeking behavior and fearful fascination.
 Not only does it highlight our inherent curiosity and desire for knowledge, but it also underscores the complex ways in which fear can stimulate learning and exploration.
+As Dr. Dan Ariely, a behavioral economist, notes, "Understanding our fears can lead to greater insights and discoveries."
 As we continue to delve into the unknown, it's these psychological principles that will continue to drive our quest for discovery.
-(Neuropsychopharmacology, Dr. Glenn Sparks, PLOS One)
+(Neuropsychopharmacology, Dr. Dan Ariely, PLOS One)